Hermann Kelly: European Union

 Kelly was formerly a press officer for Nigel Farage, and the director of communications for Europe of Freedom and Direct Democracy (EFDD), of which Farage was co-president.
 The EFDD dissolved in mid-2019.
 In a 2023 Irish Times article, Farage described Kelly as a "big strong strapping Paddy".

 Kelly supports Ireland leaving the European Union (an 'Irexit'), and is the president of the far-right Irish Freedom Party, which advocates the same position.
 He contested the 2019 European Parliament election in the Dublin constituency, receiving 2,441 (0.67%) first preference votes and was eliminated on the fourth count.

 As of 2021 Kelly was press officer to Romanian MEP Cristian Terheș of the European Conservatives and Reformists group, who has consistently declined to show an EU Digital COVID Certificate or proof of COVID-19 testing upon entering the European Parliament.

 Kelly unsuccessfully contested the Midlands–North-West constituency at the 2024 European Parliament elections.
 He was eliminated on the thirteenth count, with 13,904 (2.04%) first-preference votes.

 As of October 2025, Kelly was included on a list of "accredited assistants" for the Danish MEP Anders Vistisen.

 National politics

 Kelly was a candidate for the Irish Freedom Party in the Louth constituency at the 2024 general election.
 He was eliminated on the fourteenth count, having polled 2,546 first-preferences (4.0%).

 Kelly, who was reputedly removed as IFP president following a party vote in May 2025, was, according to the party website, re-elected as party leader in September 2025.
 However, in October 2025, the party's Ard Chomhairle led by Michael Leahy, reportedly sought to expel Kelly from the IFP.
-As Kelly stated that he had been re-elected as party president in September 2025, the matter resulted in what the The Phoenix magazine described as a "split" between factions within the party.
+As Kelly stated that he had been re-elected as party president in September 2025, the matter resulted in what The Phoenix magazine described as a "split" between factions within the party.
 On 12 October 2025, Leahy stated that Kelly had been expelled from the IFP.